 Pink uplighting is a classic choice.
 For the longest time pink was the top choice by clients.
 In recent years clients have moved to either purple (for a more sophisticated look) or to a light pink (so it feels more mature).
 Pink colored lights are bright for one because it has blue and red mixed together.
 However these colors create a very bright pink and it tends to look slightly different in wedding photos.
 Browse pictures of pink uplights below:

 This is the main reason why couples have moved to light pink uplighting.
-This will match with most floral arrangements and it tends to be extremely bright (almost like an off white or ivory uplight).
+This will match with most wedding themes & floral arrangements.
+Pink tends to be extremely bright (almost like an off white or ivory uplight).
 The main way you create light pink uplights is by mixing in a white color when programming your uplights.
 Ship Our Wedding® provides easy to set up DIY uplights that offer different shades of pink.
 This way you can create the right shade with your pink wedding uplights.

 How Does Green Uplighting Look?

 Greenery is often used for floral themes that translate into color choices.
 It is not a very popular choice but when done right it looks great.
 Think mint green instead of dark green uplights.
 When you use light green uplighting it has a pastel tone that feels natural.

 Natural colors are used in vintage & rustic chic wedding colors.
 Light green lighting will compliment an off white color.
 Most couples choose an off white color before a lighter shade of green.
 However, green reminds us of a garden.
 Consider renting green uplights & to give a breathe of fresh air into your event.
 Just remember you have options when it comes to the shade you want.